wixplosives/tokey/packages/experiments/README.md

 # css-value-tokenizer

-Simple css value tokenizer for tokenizing a single css declaration value into array of tokens with type:
+A simple CSS value tokenizer for tokenizing a single CSS declaration value into array of tokens with the following type:

 ```ts
 type CSSCodeAst = StringNode | MethodCall | TextNode | CommaNode;